dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 Once there, confirm that you're in the right place with the command:
 ``echo "$USER@$HOSTNAME"``

-This should return your andrew id at the server hostname (`hyrule`)
+This should return your andrew id at the server hostname (`mlpolicylab-94889`)

 :warning:
 If you get something else, let us know.